talon-one/TalonOne.cs/docs/ManagementApi.md

 Get application's customer

 Retrieve the customers of the specified application.
-The `customerId` parameter is the value of the `id` property of a customer profile.
-Get it with the [List application's customers](#operation/getApplicationCustomers) endpoint.

 ### Example
 ```csharp